Contact

 These are just the tip of the iceberg when it comes to performing thorough home maintenance before selling your home in fall or winter.
 See our checklist for more tasks:

 Christmas and other winter holidays are associated with love, warmth and family.
-Hence, by being sensitive to these special annual events, you can make your home feel more inviting - and appealing to viewers as a result.
+Hence, by being sensitive to these special annual events, you can make your home feel more inviting - and appealing to potential buyers as a result.

-No one expects a home to be barren during the colder seasons; make sure to utilize warm decorations like furry pillows, for example, and other sensible items of the sort to stage your home.
+No one expects a home to be barren during the colder seasons; make sure to utilize warm decorations like furry pillows and warm blankets, for example, plus other sensible items of the sort to stage your home.

 Pine-scented candles, low-volume holiday music, freshly baked cookies, or hot cocoa for visitors are all great ways to make a good first impression.